Save an Insolvent Company – How to Save an Insolvent Company

-With a successful proposal, the company wins because it gets a chance to survive.
+With a successful proposal, to save an insolvency company, the company wins because it gets a chance to survive.
 The creditors win because they retain a customer and receive more than in a bankruptcy.

-Filing a proposal also has the following immediate advantages for a company under siege by its creditors:
+Filing a proposal, to save an insolvency company, also has the following immediate advantages for a company under siege by its creditors:

 - It stops all legal actions undertaken or contemplated by unsecured creditors.